St. Martin's Priory, Richmond

 St. Martin's Priory, Richmond was a medieval monastic house in North Yorkshire, England.
 It was a Benedictine house, founded about 1100, originally for 9 or 10 monks, dependent on St Mary's Abbey, York.
 As one of the lesser monastic houses, it was dissolved in 1539.

+The priory remains are in sandstone.
+The former church walls contain a round-arched doorway with two orders and scalloped capitals.
+A tower-like structure, dating from the 15th century, has three storeys, one bay and quoins.
+It contains a doorway with a pointed arch and a chamfered moulded surround, a cross window above, and a vent on the top floor.